15 Biblical Facts about Heaven and the City of God

 “Whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
 (John 4:14)

-Perhaps John recalled this when he saw in his vision a river of the water of life flowing from the throne of God and the Lamp out into the street of the city.
+Perhaps John recalled this when he saw in his vision a river of the water of life flowing from the throne of God and the Lamb out into the street of the city.

 15. The tree of life is there